cardano-foundation/CIPs/CIP-0088/README.md

 1. **Actual Data Correctness**
     - This CIP utilizes a strongly-typed, numerically indexed data structure that should minimize common errors and omissions observed in less strictly-typed standards.
 Parsers of the data presented within the scope of this standard should ignore any non-specified or non-conforming data.
 2. **Data Provenance**
     - Specifically in the context of correctness via proving provenance of the metadata, this CIP aims to address correctness via the same data witness standards utilized by CIP-26 although with a slightly modified data structure.
-      Currently existing solutions for things like NFT Project verification standards rely on trust methods such as publish a special message on your website, send us a DM from your Twitter account, and other less secure means of validating provenance of the data.
+      Currently existing solutions for things like NFT Project verification standards rely on trust methods such as publishing a special message on your website, send us a DM from your Twitter account, and other less secure means of validating provenance of the data.

 #### Trust